jcubic/lips/docs/docs/lips/intro.md

 :::info

-because of the construction of [syntax extensions](/docs/lips/extension#syntax-extensions) and [quasiquote](/docs/scheme-intro/data-types#quasiquote), you can't splice a list inside object literals:
+Because of the construction of [syntax extensions](/docs/lips/extension#syntax-extensions) and [quasiquote](/docs/scheme-intro/data-types#quasiquote), you can't splice a list inside object literals:

 :::